legacysurvey/legacysurvey/pages/dr6/description.rst

 The Community Pipeline removes a sky level that includes a sky pattern, an illumination correction, and a single scaled fringe pattern.
-These steps are described on the `NOAO Community Pipeline`_ page.
+These steps are described on the `NSF's OIR Lab Community Pipeline`_ page.
 This makes the sky level in the processed images near zero, and removes most pattern artifacts.
 A constant sky level is then added back to the image that is the mean of what was removed.